rlk/Bloop2/README.md

 	- Op amp selection will not make a significant difference in color, as this circuit remains squarely within the common mode when correctly powered.

 - The voltage requirement is entirely determined by the op amp.
-	- Many op amps will want to see V+ between 9V and 15V.
-	- I spec the TLE2072 which is within spec at V+ = 18V.
+	- I use a TLE2072 which is within spec at either V+ = 9V or 18V.

 - The PCB is sized and shaped to fit a Hammond 1590B.
+	- The 1590B is 56mm wide overall, but only 44mm wide at the ends.
+Thus the cutouts.
-	- Extents are limited to 50mm x 50mm to fit the cheap option at [DirtyPCBs].
+	- The PCB is limited to 50mm x 50mm to fit the cheap option at [DirtyPCBs].

 - The PCB layout dictates the pin pitch of the stomp switch.
 	- The current design specifies an E-Switch FS57003PLT2B2M2QE, which has 5.3mm x 4.8mm pitch.

 - D2 can be any Schottky larger than V+.
-	- They all cost the same.
+	- They tend to cost the same regardless of voltage.

-- RLED1 is specified at V+ = 9V, Vf = 2.2V, If = 20mA.
+- The LED is specified at V+ = 9V, Vf = 2.2V, If = 20mA.
-	- (9.0 - 2.2) / 0.020 = 340Ω.
+	- RLED1 = (9.0 - 2.2) / 0.020 = 340Ω.
 	- Watch out for over-current on your LED with higher V+.
 		- Or don't.
 It's probably fine at 40mA.

 - R1 = R2.
 	- They form a voltage divider giving the reference voltage.

-- C1 and C2 values are cargo-culted from common designs.
+- C1 and C2 values are cargo-culted to 47uF from common designs.
+	- These values are pretty arbitrary.
+		- Though the circuit will take a moment to start up if too small.
 	- They match C5 and C6 by coincidence.
 I guess this eases sourcing.

 - The two channels are identical.